Our research is editorially independent but we may earn a commission for purchases made through our links.

 Kemah is a popular family-friendly destination that is located between Houston and Galveston.
 The main attraction in Kemah is the Kemah Boardwalk, which features amusement rides, shops and restaurants.
 Throughout the year, there are events and live entertainment that occur at Kemah Boardwalk.
 Perfect for a weekend getaway, this coastal city is popular among Houston families.

 Enjoy a quiet and quaint weekend in the coastal city of Rockport.
 Rockport Beach offers a serene beach scene, while the town of Rockport is full of local shops and mom-and-pop restaurants.
 Explore Rockport by foot, since the city is home to a number of nature reserves perfect for both hiking and biking.
 An unusual attraction of Rockport is its famous oak tree, which is said to be over 2,000 years old.

 Don’t tell too many people about this small beach town that is an hour north of Houston.
 Escape the crowds found at Galveston’s beaches and choose to enjoy a beach in Freeport.
 This quaint coastal town may not offer as much as bigger cities on this list.
-However you’ll still find cold beer and a great cheeseburger to enjoy on the sandy beaches in Freeport.
+However, you’ll still find family-owned shops and a welcoming atmosphere as well as a beautiful stretch of sandy beach in Freeport.

 Although this city has managed to escape the radar of tourists, it’s still a great beach town full of prime fishing spots, sandy beaches and a 2,200-foot boardwalk.
 You’ll find plenty of anglers on the boardwalk, hoping to catch the perfect redfish or flounder.
-If you’re not a lucky fishermen however, catch some fresh seafood at one of the restaurants in town.
+If you’re not a lucky fisherman, however, you can catch some fresh seafood at one of the restaurants in town.